What is Milorganite?

 Your safety is an extremely important consideration in the production of Milorganite.
 Milorganite meets the most stringent criteria imposed on any fertilizer product for health, safety and environmental concerns.
 Milorganite complies with all federal and local limits, which allows Milorganite to be used with confidence for all of your fertilizing needs, including grass, trees, shrubs, flowers, and vegetables.
 For more information visit our Safety page.

 Is it Poop in a Bag?

 A common misconception is that Milorganite is “poop in bag”, when in fact Milorganite is actually composed of heat dried microbes.
-These “bugs” eat the solid materials in the wastewater, die off and are heated to a temperature of 1200°, killing off any pathogens that may be present.
+These “bugs” eat the solid materials in the wastewater, die off and are heat-dried between 900⁰F and 1200⁰F.
+This extreme heat and dryness kills pathogens.
 Thus Milorganite is really heat-dried bugs, and is safe for use on your lawn, trees, shrubs, flowers, and vegetables.
 Milorganite is regulated by the EPA and complies with the most stringent requirement, for more information on Milorganite’s Safety.

 Does Milorganite contain heavy metals?

 Milorganite and all other fertilizers, both organic and synthetic, contain some heavy metals.
 Heavy metals like cadmium, copper and zinc are naturally occurring in our everyday environment.
 Several of these metals are actually micronutrients that are needed in small amounts for plants to grow and reproduce.
 The concern with heavy metals in fertilizer is keeping their concentrations under limits deemed safe by EPA regulators.
 Continue Reading...